Weltraumschaf/blog.weltraumschaf.de/content/blog/Hardening-Your-SSHd-with-Ansible.md

   - hardening
 categories:
   - Security
-imgs: []
-cover: ""  # image show on top
-toc: true
-comments: false
-justify: false  # text-align: justify;
-single: false  # display as a single page, hide navigation on bottom, like as about page.
 license: 'Published under the <a href="https://www.weltraumschaf.de/the-beer-ware-license.txt">THE BEER-WARE LICENSE</a>.'
 authors: Sven Strittmatter
 draft: true
 ---

+**Disclaimer**: This is not a beginner tutorial.
+You should have a brief understanding and some experiences with Linux and [Ansible][ansible].

 Whenever you run a server in the wild wild web you should harden your SSHd setup.
 If you wonder why you should do that, then spin up a machine with enabled SSHd and watch the logs: Usually it takes only few minutes until the first scans and brute force attacks come up in the logs.
 The internet is completely mapped.
 Not only IPv4 also IPv6. to scan the whole IPv6 address space is feasible with some bandwidth.
-Just look at [Shodan](https://www.shodan.io/).
+Just look at [Shodan][shodan].

 What I do to harden SSHd on my machines: